 You'll see a screen where you need to choose your desired video quality.

-480p (SD) is free if you used your own media files and no premium feature.
+480p (SD) is free if you use your own media files and no premium feature.

-The higher resolution of 720p (HD) is available to users on the Creator Plan and above.
+The higher resolution of 720p (HD) is available to all users.

-The highest resolution of 1080p (Full HD) is available to users of the Business and Business Platinum Plans.
+The highest resolution of 1080p (Full HD) is available for all users.

 The video will start exporting and you'll see a progress bar with a percentage indicator.